GPT-2 – Language Models are Unsupervised Multitask Learners

 1542M 48 1600

 • In most models, the weights of the layers are initialized randomly, following a normal or uniform distribution.
-However, in the case of GPT-2, the authors decided to use a modified initialization that takes into account the depth of the model.The idea behind this modified initialization is that as the model gets deeper, the signal flowing through the residual layers becomes weaker.
-This is because each residual layer is added to the original input, which can cause the signal to attenuate with the depth of the model.
-To counteract this effect they decided to scale the residual layer weights at initialization by a factor of 1/√N, where N is the number of residual layers.
-This means that as the model gets deeper, the residual layer weights become smaller.
+However, in the case of GPT-2, the authors decided to use a modified initialization that takes into account the depth of the model.
+The idea behind this modified initialization is that as the model becomes deeper, the signal flowing through the residual layers tends to weaken.
+This is because each residual layer adds to the original input, which can cause the signal to attenuate with the depth of the model.
+To counteract this effect, they decided to scale the weights of the residual layers during initialization by a factor of 1/√N, where N is the number of residual layers.
+This means that as the model becomes deeper, the weights of the residual layers become smaller.
 This initialization trick can help stabilize the training of the model and improve its ability to learn deeper representations.
-By scaling the residual layer weights, variability in the outputs of each layer is reduced and signal flow through the model is facilitated.
-In summary, the modified initialization in GPT-2 is used to counteract the signal attenuation effect in the residual layers, which helps to stabilize the training of the model and improve its ability to learn deeper representations.
+By scaling the weights of the residual layers, variability in the outputs of each layer is reduced, and the flow of the signal through the model is facilitated.
+In summary, the modified initialization in GPT-2 is used to counteract the attenuation effect of the signal in the residual layers, which helps stabilize the training of the model and improve its ability to learn deeper representations.

-GPT1 vs GPT-2 architecture](https://pub-fb664c455eca46a2ba762a065ac900f7.r2.dev/GPT1_vs_GPT2_architecture.webp)
+GPT1 vs GPT-2 architecture

-• For pre-training of the model they thought to use a diverse and almost unlimited text source, web scraping as Common Crawl.
-However they found that there was almost very poor quality text.
-So they used the WebText dataset, which also came from web scraping but with a quality filter, such as the amount of outbound links from reddit, etc. They also removed the text coming from wikipedia, as it could be repeated in other pages.
+• For the pre-training of the model, they considered using a diverse and almost unlimited source of text, such as web scraping from Common Crawl.
+However, they found that there was text of very poor quality.
+So they used the WebText dataset, which also came from web scraping but with a quality filter, such as the number of outbound links from Reddit, etc. They also removed text coming from Wikipedia, as it could be duplicated on other pages.* They used a BPE tokenizer that we already explained in a post previously

-Text generationlink image 36
+Text Generationlink image 36

-Let's see how to generate text with a pre-trained GPT-2
+Let's see how to generate text with a pretrained GPT-2

-To generate text we will use the model from the GPT-2 repository of Hugging Face.
+To generate text, we will use the model from the GPT-2 repository of Hugging Face.

-Text generation with pipelinelink image 37
+Text Generation with Pipelinelink image 37

 from transformers import pipeline